JosipGoluza/tts-api-local/README.md

   - Device: Automatically uses CUDA if available, falls back to CPU
   - Output format: WAV files
   - Output location: `./output` directory (configurable)

+### CORS Configuration
+The API implements CORS (Cross-Origin Resource Sharing) - a security feature that controls which web applications can access the API.
+By default, requests from `http://localhost` and `http://localhost:3000` are allowed.
+Additional origins can be added to the `origins` list in the application configuration.

 ## Extensibility